OmegaXK/Rock-Runner/README.md

 - Use the arrow keys or WASD to move
 - Don't get hit by the falling rocks or torches
 - As the game goes on, it will get harder and faster
+- Press escape at any time to quit
 - Try and get new PBs and good luck!

 # Credits